andreasplado/Java-network-application/README.md

 Homework

 It is project made in school in subject Java network applications.
-Servlets and JSP-s are used in there
+Servlets and JSP-s are used in there.